samuelpowell/toastmm/README.md

 ### Python

-The Python interface is built for Python >= v3.6.0 on Windows x64, Linux x64, and MacOS.
+The Python interface is built for Python >= v3.6.0 on Windows x64, Linux x64, and MacOS (Intel).

 To install, download a release for the appropriate platform an unzip the foler in a convenient location.
 Each release includes both a Python wheel and some example scripts.
 It is recommended that you install the python module in a suitable